So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 - Google Analytics for WordPress (Monster Insights) – For installing Google Analytics tracking code.

-- Google XML Sitemaps (Arnold Brachhold) – To create SiteMaps to submit to Google Webmaster Tools, but please note that WordPress SEO by Yoast plugin includes built-in SiteMap feature.
+- Google XML Sitemaps (Arnold Brachhold) – To create SiteMaps to submit to Google Webmaster Tools, but note that WordPress SEO by Yoast plugin includes built-in SiteMap feature.

 - WordFence Security (WordFence) – Secure your WordPress site from brute force login attempts.

-- Better Delete Revision (Galerio and Urda) – Useful tool to help you delete unwanted post and page revisions.
+- Better Delete Revision (Galerio and Urda) – Useful tool to help you delete any unwanted post and page revisions.

 - WP Super Cache (Donncha O Caoimh) – Website cache plugin.